michaelcychan/bookmark_manager/README.md

 > 2. As a time-pressed user
 > So that I can save a website
 >I would like to add the site's address and title to bookmark manager

+> 3. As a time-pressed user
+> So that I can no longer view an unwanted website
+> I would like to delete an unwanted bookmark from bookmark manager

+> 4. As a time-pressed user
+> So that the bookmark can show updated information
+> I would like to be able update a bookmark with new information in bookmark manager

+> 5. As a time-pressed user
+> So that I can add a description to the bookmark
+> I would like to add a comment to a bookmark from bookmark manager

+> 6. As a time-pressed user
+> So that I can groupd bookmarks according to their categories
+> I would like to tag bookmarks into categories from bookmark manager

+> 7. As a time-pressed user
+> So that I can visit a particular category of websites
+> I would like to show / filter bookmarks by their category tags

 ```

 ## Database